 Ready to begin your foray into feeling?
 Ready to stop numbing?
 There are several ways I can help you:

 - Clear away the clutter you have surrounded yourself with.
 If you’re a shopper, it’s probably physical stuff.
 If it’s food, a good start is to clean out your pantry.
-A new round of Clutter Busting begins March 24th, and I’d love to hold your hand as we walk through.
+Clutter Busting can guide you through a less cluttered world.